Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: When and How Are Treatment Effects Transportable Across Populations?

-There are generally two types of approaches used to estimate the transported potential outcomes \(\mu_{P_{1} \rightarrow P_{2}}^{t}\): 1) outcome regression modeling and 2) weighting methods.\textsuperscript{13} These two approaches underlie commonly used PAIC methods such as STC (outcome regression) and MAIC (weighting).\textsuperscript{27,28} Both of these statistical methods account for differences in \(X\) between populations (\(P_{1}\)) and (\(P_{2}\)) and aim to estimate potential outcomes and effects for treatments \(A\) and \(B\) in a new population, \(P_{2}\), based on the information learned from the source population \(P_{1}\).
+There are generally two types of approaches used to estimate the transported potential outcomes \(\mu_{P_{1} \rightarrow P_{2}}^{t}\): 1) outcome regression modeling and 2) weighting methods.\textsuperscript{13} These correspond to commonly used pairwise PAIC methods such as STC (outcome regression) and MAIC (weighting).\textsuperscript{27,28} Both methods adjust for differences in \(X\) between populations and aim to estimate treatment effects in the comparator study population \(P_{2}\) based on information from the population \(P_{1}\) in the sponsor's study.

-In outcome regression, the transported potential outcomes are derived by modeling the conditional outcome given treatment and covariates in the source population \(P_{1}\), and then averaging predicted outcomes over the covariate distribution of the target population \(P_{2}\):
+In outcome regression, the transported potential outcomes are derived by modeling the conditional outcome in \(P_{1}\) and averaging predicted outcomes over the covariate distribution of \(P_{2}\):